2021 Peru Global Money Week

 Additionally, radio stations helped spread the message of saving and value for money to children and youth by conducting various programs.
 Global Money Week closed with an impressive Savings Fair on Friday 19 March in the capital city of Lima.

 - Seguros y AFP (SBS)

 NUMBER OF CHILDREN REACHED:

 - 2 800

 As per the traditions, Global Money Week 2015 celebrations were spearheaded by the congregation consisting of the Superintendence of Bank, Insurance and Private Pension Funds (SBS) and Banco del Estudiante in Arequipa.
-Talks on savings were organized in three primary schools and two secondary schools, reaching approximately 2,500 students.
+Talks on savings were organised in three primary schools and two secondary schools, reaching approximately 2,500 students.
 Students were urged to inculcate the habit of saving, a fundamental tool especially for those looking to become entrepreneurs.

 Additionally, a seminar-cum-workshop on Financial Education was conducted for the children and youth, in the company of the Superintendence of Bank, Insurance and Private Pension Funds (SBS); and various financial institutions.
 Around 300 children and youth benefitted by this initiative.

 A commission of the Superintendence of Bank, Insurance and Private Pension Funds, also joined the Global Money Week celebrations in Guatemala by accepting an invitation extended by the Central Bank of Guatemala to participate in that country’s Financial Education Fair.

 During the week, children participated in various recreational activities in their schools.
 Radio stations helped spread message of saving and value for money to children and youth by conducting various programs.

 - Ministries of Education